The Best Things To Do In Busselton

 Geographe Path Bike Ride

-If you really want to be a true iron man (which is held in Busselton btw) Hire a bike and cycle the Geographe Path.
+If you really want to be a true iron man (which is held in Busselton btw), hire a bike and cycle the Geographe Path.
 The concrete pathway stretches some impressive 23km from Busselton to Dunsborough and takes you all the way along the stunning coastline.
-Not for the feint hearted but surely rewarding.
+Not for the faint-hearted but definitely rewarding.

 Whale Watching